 - Born in Scotland, raised and living in Australia

 - Mum to one spunky little little boy and step mum to three fantastic young adults.

-- Mad about strong tea, healthy, toxin free living, running, handbags, getting crafty, travelling, planning parties, buying presents, musicals and learning new things!
+- Things I love: strong black tea, healthy, toxin free living, running, handbags, craft, travelling, planning parties, musicals and learning new things!

 This is my story…

 At 4am on a Thursday morning, nearly 6 weeks before my due date, I said to my husband

 ‘I think my waters just broke… I have to go to work tomorrow!’